oden-lang/oden-lang.github.io/user-guide/language-reference/type-system.md

 type variable *a* is notated `#a`.

 {% highlight go %}
-// type of the identity fn
+// type of the identity function
 #a -> #a
 {% endhighlight %}